-- Check the fan for conveyed medium deposits that are harmful to health and the environment. - Dispose of contaminated components such as casing and impeller as special waste.
+- Check the fan for conveyed medium deposits that are harmful to health and the environment. - ▶ Dispose of contaminated components such as the casing, impeller, and disc/rear plate as special waste.

-Housing and impeller can be made of different plastics.
+The casing and impeller can be made of different plastics.